rblades/dhworkbook_master/docs/module-2/Exercises.md

           image_ocr()
         write.table(text, "~/ocr-test/R.txt")

+    The above script first installs three packages to RStudio, Magick, Magrittr, and Tesseract.
+Magick processes the image as high quality; Magrittr uses the symbols `%>%` as a pipe that forces the values of an expression into the next function (allowing our script to perform it's conversion in steps); Tesseract is the actual OCR engine that converts our image to text.
+Then the script loads each package.
+Lastly, the script processes the image, OCRs the text, and writes it to a `txt` file.

-    Before installing any packages in RStudio, we need to install some dependencies in the command line.
-The reason is that since DH Box runs an older version of RStudio, not everything installs as planned.
+    Before installing any packages in the DH Box RStudio, we need to install some dependencies in the command line.
+The reason is that since DH Box runs an older version of RStudio, not everything installs as planned compared to the desktop RStudio.

+4. Type `$ sudo apt-get install libcurl4-gnutls-dev` in the command line to install the libcurl library (this installs RCurl).

-4. Type `$ sudo apt-get install libmagick++-dev ` in the command line to install the libmagick library.
+5. Type `$ sudo apt-get install libmagick++-dev ` in the command line to install the libmagick library.

-5. Type `$ sudo apt-get install libtesseract-dev` in the command line to install the libtesseract library.
+6. Type `$ sudo apt-get install libtesseract-dev` in the command line to install the libtesseract library.

-6. Type `$ sudo apt-get install libleptonica-dev` in the command line to install the libleptonic library.
+7. Type `$ sudo apt-get install libleptonica-dev` in the command line to install the libleptonic library.

-7. Type `$ sudo apt-get install tesseract-ocr-eng` in the command line to install the English Tesseract library.
+8. Type `$ sudo apt-get install tesseract-ocr-eng` in the command line to install the English Tesseract library.

+9. Type `$ sudo apt-get install libpoppler-cpp-dev` in the command line to install the poppler cpp library.

-8. Navigate to RStudio and run each `install.packages` line in our script.
+10. Navigate to RStudio and run each `install.packages` line in our script.
 This will take some time.

-9. Run each `library()` line to load the libraries.
+11. Run each `library()` line to load the libraries.

-10. Run each line up to `image_ocr()`.
+12. Run each line up to `image_ocr()`.
 This may take some time to complete.

-11. Run the last line `write.table()` to export the OCR to a text file with the same name.
+13. Run the last line `write.table()` to export the OCR to a text file with the same name.

-12. Navigate to your file manager and download both the `output.txt` file and the `R.txt` file.
+14. Navigate to your file manager and download both the `output.txt` file and the `R.txt` file.

-13. Compare the two text files in your desktop.
+15. Compare the two text files in your desktop.
 How is the OCR in the command line versus within R?
 Note that they both use Tesseract just with different settings and in different environments.

     <br>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/2jAmfNdMdpk?rel=0" title="Converting an image to text using RStudio" frameborder="0" gesture="media" allowfullscreen></iframe>